finos/rune-dsl/documentation/rosetta-modelling-component.md

 - Mapping (or *synonym*)
 - Reporting

 This documentation details the purpose and features of each type of model component and highlights the relationships that exist among those.
-Examples from the Demonstration Model will be used to illustrate each of those features..
+Examples from the Demonstration Model will be used to illustrate each of those features.

 # Data Component